Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Generalizability and External Validity

 Recent scholarship has shown that algorithmic decision aids exhibit high social returns across a variety of domains \citep{ludwig2024}.
 We evaluate the trial algorithm's estimated benefits against its implementation and development costs with a marginal value of public funds (MVPF) calculation.

 For the MVPF numerator, we note that beneficiary willingness to pay for preventing child maltreatment is unambiguously positive.
 For the denominator, net government cost, we assume that the algorithm reduced the number of maltreated children by about 20, following our main estimates of 20 fewer children in the extreme right tail of the harm distribution (Table 2, Column 7).
-A lower-bound estimate of the public costs of maltreatment is \$62,500 per child (2020 USD) in terms of special education, criminal justice, and additional child public health expenses alone \citep{fang2012}.
-The resulting estimated public savings from reduced maltreatment ($20 \cdot \$62,500=\$1.25M$) are much larger than the algorithm's implementation costs -- about \$280k over two years with \$15k annual maintenance thereafter -- implying an infinite MVPF of the algorithmic tool.
-Benefits within the trial sample alone outweigh the one-time costs of designing the tool, which has since been scaled to other agencies.
+A lower-bound estimate of the public costs of maltreatment is \$62,500 per child (2020 USD) in terms of special education, criminal justice, and additional child public health expenses alone \citep{fang2012}.\footnote{We cannot assess whether our findings are from a reduction in the intensive or extensive margin of maltreatment incidence.
+We are unaware of any study estimating costs of maltreatment for these two margins separately and so are unable to benchmark against the cost of one additional maltreatment incident.} The resulting estimated public savings from reduced maltreatment ($20 \cdot \$62,500=\$1.25M$) are much larger than the algorithm's implementation costs -- about \$280k over two years with \$15k annual maintenance thereafter -- implying an infinite MVPF of the algorithmic tool.
+A limitation of our approach is that many of the children involved in the trial may have already been victims of maltreatment, confounding our estimates of government savings from curtailed abuse and neglect.
+However -- to the extent that the costs of maltreatment are cumulative\footnote{Prior studies have found an association between negative outcomes and number of maltreatment incidents or number of types of experienced maltreatment (e.g., \citealt{currie2012understanding}), consistent with a clinically hypothesized dosage-response relationship, though causality is difficult to establish. } and/or some fraction of children were not prior victims -- even if only a fourth of the lower-bound estimate of government costs for child maltreatment were saved, the resulting MVPF would remain infinite, suggesting some robustness of our findings to alternative cost assessment approaches.
+A large share of the costs of the tool were up-front fixed costs, implying a potential increase in cost effectiveness from scaling the tool to other agencies, which has occurred since the trial.